JPETTomography/Gate/JPET_GATE_Use_Examples/README.md

 ```
 exit
 ```
-This mode is useful when you want visualise simulation.
+This mode is useful when you want visualize simulation.

 2. More often we execute Main.mac by calling single command:
 ```
 Gate Main.mac
 ```

-More information is provided in exaples.
+More information is provided in examples.